-Management's Discussion and Analysis (unaudited) June 30, 2023 and 2022
+Management's Discussion and Analysis (unaudited) June 30, 2024 and 2023

-Commissioners.
+Commissioners and only after a full financial analysis is made of the Authority's operating results.
 In fiscal year 2020, to address the growing demand for REACH, the Board of Commissioners approved an increase to REACH for fiscal year 2020 and beyond from 50% to 60%.
+However, in fiscal year 2023 the Board of Commissioners approved another increase beginning in fiscal year 2025 to increase the REACH from 60% to 75%.
 The amount of REACH the Authority commits is based on the average of the Authority's change in net position, as unadjusted for the effect of Governmental Accounting Standards Board (GASB) No. 31, Accounting and Financial Reporting for Certain Investments and External Investment Pools, for the preceding three fiscal years' then adding back the amount disbursed in REACH grants from the prior fiscal year, the result of which is then multiplied by the Board approved percentage.
 The amounts made available to the REACH initiative are subject to periodic review by the Authority of the impact on its financial position.
 The Authority finances some, but not all, of such subsidized mortgage loans, in whole or in part, with funds under its various bond resolutions or mortgage loan securitization programs.